sunnymishra/blog/_posts/2020-04-10-how-to-study-for-software-engineering-interview.markdown

 ***
 ***

-Now that you are done the Gap-analysis of what is lacking in you, read further for the steps I have carefully crafted to prepare for Product based software company interview.
+Now that you are done with the Gap-analysis of what is lacking in you, read further for the steps I have carefully crafted to prepare for Product based software company interview.

 ### Topic 1: DSA preparation for Tech interview
 For this section, I am assuming you are an intermediate programmer who has a very basic knowledge of DSA (short form for Data structure and Algorithm).
 Also, I am assuming you want to prepare for a good Product based company interview and for that you have a couple of months in your hand.